zeeshanayaz/schooling_system/README.md

-# schooling_system
+# Schooling System
-Schooling System.

 A complete web app software to maintain all activities and record of student, staff and management.